fabiospampinato/vscode-github-notifications-bell/README.md

   "githubNotificationsBell.colorNone": "#888888", // Bell's color when there aren't any notifications "githubNotificationsBell.hideIfNotParticipating": false, // Hide the bell if there are no notifications you are participating in
   "githubNotificationsBell.colorParticipating": "#FFCC00", // Bell's color when there are some notifications you are participating in
-  "githubNotificationsBell.openInBrowser": "" // The browser to use when opening on the browser }
+  "githubNotificationsBell.openInBrowser": "" // The browser to use when opening in the browser }
 ```